 Public information and "aggregate consumer information" are specifically NOT subject to this law.
 Public information is accessible by public records.
 Aggregate consumer information is information about consumer preferences or behavior which is not linked to any consumers' identity, such as large-scale statistical information.

->

-> Remember, under the CCPA, if it could "reasonably" be linked to a consumer directly or indirectly, it's considered personal information.
+Remember, under the CCPA (CPRA), if it could "reasonably" be linked to a consumer directly or indirectly, it's considered personal information.

->

-> The CCPA puts forth three criteria to protect consumer data:
+The CCPA (CPRA) puts forth criteria to protect consumer data:

->

-> - What kind of personal information they are collecting
+- What kind of personal information they are collecting

 - How they are going to use it (i.e. sell it)